Stassi Schroeder Posts First Pregnancy Pic, Reveals She’s Having A Baby Girl With Fiance Beau Clark

 Stassi’s Vanderpump Rules bestie, Katie Maloney-Schwartz wrote, “Can’t wait to meet her!”

-“HEART EXPLODING!” added pal and Kristina Kelly.
+“HEART EXPLODING!” added pal Kristina Kelly.

+“I might be biased but girls are THE best,” added Vanderpump Rules newcomer Dayna Kathan.
+“So happy for you guys!”

 Former Summer House star Stephen McGee wrote, “Congrats!
 So so so happy for you!
 Please get her a tiny baby full-length mirror ASAP!”

-And Summer House stars Amanda Batula and Lindsay Hubbard also offered Stassi and Beau congratulations, as did The Bachelor’s Catherine Giudici Lowe.
+And Summer House stars Amanda Batula and Lindsay Hubbard also offered Stassi and Beau congratulations, as did Southern Charm star Shep Rose and The Bachelor’s Catherine Giudici Lowe.

 Stassi’s first pregnancy pic comes two days after her fiance revealed that his mom gave him a parenting book for Father’s Day and one day before Stassi’s 32nd birthday.

 Fans know that Stassi has been talking about her desire to become a mom for a while now.
-Last year, on her now-defunct Straight up With Stassi podcast, the former Vanderpump Rules star admitted she cared more about having a baby than getting married, according to BravoTV.com.
-The Next Level Basic author added that once Beau proposed to her, her focus was looking “hot” on her wedding day, so she wanted to hold off on the baby.
+Last year, on her now-defunct Straight up With Stassi podcast, the longtime Vanderpump Rules star admitted she cared more about having a baby than getting married, according to BravoTV.com.
+The Next Level Basic author added that once Beau proposed to her, her focus was looking “hot” on her wedding day, so she wanted to hold off on the baby because she didn’t want to be pregnant at her wedding.

 Now that the baby is on the way, there is no word on what beau and Stassi will do about their wedding plans.

 The expectant mom and her fiance had originally planned to wed this October in Italy, but the coronavirus pandemic put those plans on hold.
+On her podcast last month, Stassi teased that she was “99 percent sure” that the wedding is going to be a year from when they originally planned, per Us Weekly

+“So next year, 2021, October,” she said on Straight Up With Stassi in May.

-The couple, who have been quarantining in their $1.7 million Hollywood Hills, had another expected life change when Stassi and fellow Vanderpump Rules stars Kristen Doute, Max Boyens, and Brett Caprioni were all fired from the long-running Bravo reality show as their past racially insensitive actions resurfaced.
+The couple, who have been quarantining in their $1.7 million Hollywood Hills home, had another expected life change when Stassi and fellow Vanderpump Rules stars Kristen Doute, Max Boyens, and Brett Caprioni were all fired from the long-running Bravo reality show as their past racially insensitive actions resurfaced.
 Stassi also lost her brand deals, her wine line, and her podcast amid the scandal.
 Her pregnancy was announced days later.